ryhled/samples-bankid-se/README.md

 4. Sign witrh uservisibledata that contain the abstract.
 5. UserNonVisibleData contains digest/checksum.

+There is no document size limitation and all types of documents can be signed.

 ## Install and setup Bank ID client for test use.

 1. Download bankid client from this link: https://install.bankid.com/FileDownloader?fileId=Win